 eliminates disputes between store and plumber over who is at fault.

-If you know your install will be difficult or unusual, hire a trusted plumber
+If you know your installation will be difficult or unusual, hire a trusted

 Some installations are complicated.
 To replace dishwashers, countertops

 may have to be removed.
 If youre replacing an electric appliance with